-Trust dispute law: Can a trustee transfer trust assets to themselves and what is the rule against self-dealing?
+Trust dispute: Can a trustee transfer trust assets to themselves and what is the rule against self-dealing?

-Trust dispute lawyer Naomi Ireson looks at the recent case of Caldicott v Richards which was heard in March 2020 and concerned the actions of a trustee appointed under the terms of a discretionary trust.
+Trust dispute lawyer Naomi Ireson looks at the recent case of Caldicott v Richards which concerned the actions of a trustee appointed under the terms of a discretionary trust.

 A discretionary trust is a trust where the beneficiaries and their entitlements are not fixed but are determined by the trustees according to directions set by the person who created the trust.